An Engaged Life

 -

-Find out as much you can from the other person before expressing a view.
+Find out as much you can about the person's view before expressing a view.

 -

-If you quote another authority, make sure the quote is accurate.
+If you quote another authority, make sure the quote is accurate, without talking behind thieir back

 -